Kitchen Worktop Replacement Cost

 New Kitchen Flooring

 If you are revitalising your kitchen, then addressing the kitchen flooring can be a good way to give your kitchen a fresh new look and updated feel.
 The cost will depend on which type of flooring you choose.
-Installing vinyl flooring costs around £300.
-If you want to tile the floor, it will cost on average £1,200.
-To lay laminate, flooring will likely cost about £1,000.
+Vinyl flooring costs are, on average, around £300.
+If you're thinking of tiling a floor, it will cost on average £1,200.
+Meanwhile, laying a laminate floor is likely to cost you around £1,000.

 New Kitchen Appliances